Home Page

 This skyline, taken in the 60's, shows the residual smog and haze that has reduced visibility to as little as a half-mile now.

-I spent nearly a year learning to cart newscasts, carrying spots to the dubbing room and filing records.
+I spent part of 1963 learning to cart newscasts, carrying spots to the dubbing room and filing records.
 At the same time, I saw that format radio worked in Mexico.
 It was the same structure, just in a different language.
 The jingles were all PAMS overdubs and much of the music on several of the stations was cover versions of American Top 40 hits!

 Radio Centro, now "Grupo Radio Centro" (NYSE: "RC"), and its 5 stations had nearly 30% of the audience in the 1963 market of 32 AM stations.
 They had a bilingual Top 40, a Spanish Top 40, a tropical music station, an MOR format and another facility playing all ranchera music.